agsb/minute/README.md

 the USB HID interface BIOS implementations defines just 8 modifier keys, usually Ctrl, Shift, Alt, and Win at left and right.
 # All keyboards

-In a common lowercase keyboard, using ASCII characters table, some special keys that access groups of characters or a specific control character.
+In a common lowercase keyboard, using ASCII characters table, some special keys, aka dead keys, that access groups of characters or a specific control character.

     A Shift ( Shf ) key access uppercase characters and writer symbols.